-Predicting the direction of the forex market is not easy but traders have more tools and resources at their disposal than ever before.
-We look at the tools traders can use to try to predict forex movements and exchange rates.
+Predicting the future direction of the forex market is not easy but traders have more tools and resources at their disposal.
+We have a look at the basic tools traders can use to try to predict forex movements and exchange rates.

 Foreign exchange, more commonly known as forex, is the most traded market in the world.
 Well over $5 trillion of currency is traded in a single day, dwarfing the hundreds of billions traded on stock markets around the world.
 While the big banks and corporations make up the vast majority of daily forex trading, everyone else in the market is still trading trillions of dollars’ worth of forex each and every day.

 There are only two drivers of forex: supply and demand.
 In turn, both of these are influenced by just one thing: sentiment.
 However, sentiment is moulded by an endless list of factors and the mood of investors is highly sensitive to the flood of news, data and other developments that happen around the world, particularly as the fast-moving forex market is open 24 hours a day.